organicinternet/magento-configurable-simple/README.markdown

 * SCP fully supports special prices, catalog price rules, tier prices, custom options etc.
 * In addition it can optionally change the product's image, associated image gallery, name and description to match the associated product when a user has made their selection of a product's configurable options. (so if a user has chosen a silver phone they can see it in silver before they buy it)
 * There's the option to show whether the configurable product or associated product name and image are shown in the cart
+* There's the option to show price ranges for the remaining choices in the configurable product option drop downs on the product page
 * It now uses the new Magento 1.4 indexers to perform most calculations behind the scenes, so doesn't slow down your site.
 * There's no theme setup needed.
 Just install the extension like any other, refresh your caches, and away you go.